Lori Loughlin Reportedly Leaning On Yoga, Faith, And Friends Amid College Admissions Scandal

 While Lori Loughlin is focusing on self-care, legal experts are questioning how she presented herself at her first two court dates.

-When the Fuller House alum initially appeared in federal court in Los Angeles, a court sketch artist described he demeanor as “a little arrogant,” according to Fox News.
+When the Fuller House alum initially appeared in federal court in Los Angeles, a court sketch artist described her demeanor as “a little arrogant,” according to Fox News.
 On the other end of the spectrum, when Loughlin appeared at a Boston courthouse to face charges last week, she signed autographs and posed with fans outside of the courthouse.

 Former New York State prosecutor Adam Citron told Fox “the optics look horrible for Lori Loughlin” because the court will want to see that she is taking the charges against her seriously and not treating a court appearance like a red carpet affair.